abhiG360/FREX/README.md

 # FREX
-Frex is a MERN Stack Application
+Frex is a ful stack social MERN application
+You can add your own touch to the project

+before running:

+-add mongo connection string
+-add google client id

+How to run the project:

+server -> npm run dev
+client -> npm start